 - 1. Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating belligerence or disrespect (e.g. refusing to do work). - 2.
 Making unreasonable noise. - 3.
 Lateness for, or missing school without permission. - 4.
 Skipping detention. - 5.
-Display or use of personal electronic devices, such as, but not limited to, cell phones, music or video players, cameras, during permitted times in a manner that violates district and/or school policy. - 6.
+Display or use of personal internet-enabled devices or other personal electronic devices, such as, but not limited to, cell phones, music or video players, cameras, during permitted times in a manner that violates district and/or school policy. - 6.
 Engaging in verbally rude or disrespectful behavior toward any member of the learning community.